 Multi-Instrument Woodwind Performance

 The College boasts a flourishing multi-instrument strand within the Woodwind Department.
-Under the dynamic leadership of RWCMD multi-instrument specialist James Mainwaring, this pathway encompasses the study of all that it is to be a versatile and, ultimately, employable multi-instrumentalist in the modern-day industry.
+Under the dynamic leadership of RWCMD multi-instrument specialist James Mainwaring, this pathway encompasses the study of all that it is to be a versatile and, ultimately, employable multi-instrumentalist in the modern-day industry, encompassing everything from musical theatre to classical and pop.
 All manner of styles of music are embraced, with the focus on developing a breadth of knowledge that enables students to play anything placed on the stand in front of them, in an appropriate style.

 Further information on multi-instrument woodwind performance